BRUNSWICK HEALTH CENTRE

 The practice will:

 - Ensure that there is always one person with overall responsibility for data protection.
-Currently this person is the practice manager, should you have any questions about data protection
+The surgery Data Protection Officer will be employed by NHS Wales Informatics Services (NWIS) on behalf of the surgery, should you have any questions about data protection

 - Maintain its registration with the Information Commissioner’s Office